thearchitector/mayflower/README.md

 # mayflower

-Cross the Atlantic and run Python from Node.js.
+Cross the Atlantic by running Python from JavaScript.

 The underlying protocol is a forked and trimmed version of [JSPyBridge](https://github.com/extremeheat/JSPyBridge)'s `pythonia` package.